La ruota della fortuna: Parole d'oro (Golden Words)

-Airing from 1987 to 1988 on Sunday evenings and ending in 1988 due to low ratings, Parole d'oro (Golden Words) was a knockoff of La Ruota Della Fortuna with notable differences.
+Airing from 1987 to 1988 on Sunday evenings and ending in 1988 due to low ratings, Parole d'oro (Golden Words) was a knockoff of La ruota della fortuna with notable differences.
 The main difference in Italy was that the Wheel, rather than using money, had all letters of the alphabet (the Italian alphabet does not use J, K, W, X, or Y, except on loanwords) plus one each of Bankrupt and Wild.
 Players who landed on a letter could take the letter (for Lit.
 500,000 per appearance) or pass their turn, as a wrong letter cost that player Lit.
 500,000.
+This also meant that negative scores were possible (although it is not known what would have happened had a player with a negative score landed on a Bankrupt).

 Some letters on the Wheel were gold, and hence were worth Lit.
 1,000,000 per appearance.
 Landing on the Wild space allowed that player to choose a letter.
 Once a puzzle was solved, all players won what was on their display, with the person who solved receiving an additional Lit.
 5,000,000.
-(This has a similarity to the UK "Wheel," where all players keep their points they scored when the puzzle gets solved.)
+(This has a similarity to the UK "Wheel", where all players keep their points they scored when the puzzle gets solved.)

-In some instances, players were allowed to use a Joker in the event the wheel landed on a letter already called; doing so still earned Lit.
+In some instances, players were allowed to use a Joker in the event the wheel landed on a letter already called so that they may call a different letter that hadn't been called yet; doing so still earned Lit.
 500,000 per appearance if the letter was in the puzzle, or costing Lit.
 500,000 if it wasn't.

 The Bonus Round allowed the player to choose five letters, albeit picked at random from a bag.
 Solving the puzzle doubled that player's winnings.
 The players had 60 seconds to solve the puzzle.